All Episodes

 We're not even going to show up for it.

-If we think you have destroyed candidate we prefer.
+We'll vote actively against you if we think you have destroyed candidate we prefer.

-I just say it again.
+I'll just say it again.

-And it's it's really irrelevant, but I think it's worth mentioning.
+It's really irrelevant, but I think it's worth mentioning.

-The people that we consider to be the establishment types, the inside professional political class people, which includes elected officials, strategists, congressional staffers, media, K Street lobby, that whole club of inside the beltway professional politicians, all of whom, every damn one of them, make their living, which is a significantly nice living off of government.
+The people that we consider to be the establishment types, the inside professional political class people, which includes elected officials, strategists, congressional staffers, media, K-Street lobby,

-They must, they must really not know.
+They must really not know.

 Because if they do know, this is the strangest way I have ever seen of people trying to bridge a gap.

-Insulting your opponents, insulting your own team members, has never been shown to work.
+Insulting your opponents, insulting your own team members has never been shown to work.

 And yet they're all doubling down on this rather than trying to find ways to build a bridge to these people.

-It's a strangest, strangest thing.
+It's the strangest, strangest thing.

-So I I don't know.
+So I don't know.

-The rest of the country may as well not matter.
+But beyond that, the rest of the country may as well not matter.

-But this comprises both parties.
+But this comprises both parties, folks.

-He's he's a is a genuine Democrat kook.
+He's a genuine Democrat kook.

 Okay.

-And the media is pointing out, you know, Bernie Sanders is doing better in the Democrat primary than Trump is in the Republican primary in in many ways, terms of the amount of support.
+And the media is pointing out, you know, Bernie Sanders is doing better in the Democrat primary than Trump is in the Republican primary in many ways, terms of the amount of support.

-The point is, The Democrat establishment do not doubt me.
+The point is, the Democrat establishment do not doubt me.

-There's no way Bernie Sanders is going to be the nominee.
+There's no way Bernie Sanders is going to be the nominee, but they are not out trying to destroy the guy.

 And they're not out there insulting and distancing themselves from Bernie's supporters.